 3. Apply to Become a Pre-Major or Major in the College of Business and Economics

-You can find out more information about what it means to be a pre-major and what it means to be a full major by clicking on the link below.
+You can find out more information about what it means to be a pre-major by reading the College of Business And Economics FAQ.
+The link to the FAQ is below.

 The Western College of Business and Economics uses a web-based application for all majors, concentrations, and minors.
 Pre-major status is available if you meet the requirements listed above.
 For more information on the application process and links to the applications click on the link below.